Book Production

 5. Invisible Child: Poverty, Survival & Hope in an American City, by Andrea Elliott (Random House) | 2022 Pulitzer Prize

 A coming-of-age story where we are introduced to the main protagonist—Dasani, a young girl the author has followed closely for eight years.
-The readers are presented with the hardships she faced in guiding her siblings through a world of dangers while being presented with her family history and the difficulties of her ancestors.
+In this blurb example, readers are presented with the hardships she faced in guiding her siblings through a world of dangers while being presented with her family history and the difficulties of her ancestors.

 book blurbs invisible child